 The opportunity to pursue personal medical interests

-At the same time, Rebecca is grateful for hospitals and allied services being close at hand.
-“I am in a well-supported position.
-I live near the beach and near the mountains; it’s just glorious.
-And the town is small enough that you can walk up the street and say hello to half the people.”
+At the same time, Rebecca was grateful for hospitals and allied services being close at hand.
+“I was in a well-supported position.

 Rebecca also supported rural fellowship registrars particularly training advice at induction, AST and ARST.